This chair came to live at my house a couple of years ago.

 Someone, a long, long time ago lovingly nailed a piece of tin in the seat when the caning or leather broke out.
 I adore it!
 Can’t you just see the scene?
 The husband sat (or stood more likely) in the chair, breaking the seat.
 Wifey gets upset because that was their good chair.
 They can’t have anything decent because he won’t take care of anything.

 After much crying and feeling sorry for herself, Hubby was feeling mighty guilty.
 He loved his wife so much and couldn’t bear seeing her so upset.
 So he promised to fix it for her, good as new.
 But there was no money for cane or leather.
-They did however, just put tin on the barn and there was some left.
+They did, however, just put tin on the barn roof and there was some left.
 That should fix it right up.

 And it did.
-Make it usable for awhile, but the nails started to come loose and poke them in the back of the thighs and rip their clothes.
+Made it usable for a while, but the nails started to come loose and poke them in the back of the thighs and rip their clothes.
 Then the front of the tin split and it was finally relegated to the barn.
 Husband and Wife passed on from this world, but Chair stayed in the barn, year after year until one day, a stranger came and started poking around, moving this, digging in that.
 Stranger carefully brushed the hay and cobwebs off Chair and took it home with them.

 It eventually found its way to a nice family, and Wifey thought the tin seat a bit unsightly.
 She found a lovely green fabric to match her decor and tacked it over some foam.
 When they moved, poor Chair wasn’t deemed worthy of their new home.
 Now it’s living at my house and since I’ve found the tin, I’ve fallen in love with it.
-I think I’m going to have to enjoy it for awhile longer before letting it go to a new home – if ever I can.
+I think I’m going to have to enjoy it for a while longer before letting it go to a new home – if ever I can.